ChronoLogic12/volume-climbing/README.md

 #### Gallery page

  * Image gallery
-    * The gallery page contains a gallery of images from the centre and it's climbers as well as a prominent link to 'Volumes' instagram account.
+    * The gallery page contains images from the centre and it's climbers.
 This gallery helps to further promote the brand's social disposition, showing the fun and interactive nature of the centre and sport.
 This will help encourage bookings from both new and returning customers.
 <p align="center">
     <img src="assets/images/readme-images/gallery/gallery.PNG" width="600px">
 </p>